top of page

 Wear something comfortable and loose.
 Shorts and T-shirts are preferable, and you may bring them with you to change into.

 One-piece dresses and overalls are not ideal.
-Restrictive jeans and dress shirts may make you uncomfortable during treatment.
+Restrictive jeans and dress shirts may cause discomfort during treatment.
 It may also restrict the usage of modalities such as ultrasound and electrotherapy.

 5